 [T]his view has driven a wedge between God in himself and God as he has revealed himself, threatening our knowledge of God with profound agnosticism, since we have no way of knowing whether God is as he has revealed himself in Jesus Christ (p.
 2617)

 Now we move on to “The Veneration of Mary and the Saints” (p.
 2617).
 Letham has, earlier in the article, ably explained the distinction between worship and veneration, which will no doubt be illuminating to some.
-Here, he raises an objection to asking departed saints to intercede with God on our behalf, stating “neither Jesus nor Paul ever suggest that this is possible or acceptable.”
+Here, he raises an objection to asking departed saints to intercede with God on one’s behalf, stating “neither Jesus nor Paul ever suggest that this is possible or acceptable.”
 What of John, then?

 When he opened the fifth seal, I saw under the altar the souls of those who had been slaughtered for the word of God and for the testimony they had given; they cried out with a loud voice, “Sovereign Lord, holy and true, how long will it be before you judge and avenge our blood on the inhabitants of the earth?”
 (Revelation 6.9-10)